expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 ### `WebBrowser.openAuthSessionAsync(url, redirectUrl)`

-Opens the url with Safari in a modal on iOS using `SFAuthenticationSession`, and Chrome in a new [custom tab](https://developer.chrome.com/multidevice/android/customtabs) on Android.
-On iOS, the user will be asked whether to allow the app to authenticate using the given url.
+Opens the url with Safari in a modal on iOS using `SFAuthenticationSession`.
+The user will be asked whether to allow the app to authenticate using the given url.
+Unavailable on Android.

 #### Arguments